nickjourjine/wild-mus-vocal-ecology/README.md

 This ensures that the helper functions are accessible in the notebooks and creates dedicated Jupyter kernels for each environment, allowing you to switch between them within a single notebook.

-Then run
+Then run the following

-	cd path/to/wild-mus-vocal-ecology
 	conda activate audiomoth
 	jupyter notebook

-to launch jupyter (a browser window should open), navigate to the notebooks directory, and select the notebook you would like to use.
+to launch Jupyter (a browser window should open - if it doesn't, you can copy/paste the link that appears in the terminal window following these commands), navigate to the notebooks directory, and select the notebook you would like to use.

 If you have trouble completing any of this steps, please let me know by raising an issue (click issue on the options bar a top of the screen, then the big green "New Issue" button).